Katie Beirne Fallon: Early life and education

 Fallon was born and raised in Cleveland, Ohio.
-She graduated first in her high school class and graduated summa cum laude from the University of Notre Dame in 1998 with a degree in government and international studies.
+She graduated first in her class at Magnificat High School and graduated summa cum laude from the University of Notre Dame in 1998 with a degree in government and international studies.
 She then studied comparative politics at Queen's University, Belfast and the London School of Economics, both on a Marshall Scholarship.

 Career

-Before Fallon started her career in politics she worked in investment banking in New York City.
+Before Fallon started her career in politics, she worked in investment banking in New York City.

 Fallon served as White House Deputy Communications Director, Staff Director of the Senate Democratic Policy & Communications Center, and Legislative Director to Democratic Senator Chuck Schumer.

 Fallon resigned as Director of Legislative Affairs on February 13, 2016, and was succeeded by her former deputy, Amy Rosenbaum.

 In November 2016, she was appointed senior vice president and global head of corporate affairs at Hilton Hotels.

-In October 2020, it was announced that she is joining McDonald's as Chief Global Impact Officer.
+In October 2020, it was announced that she was joining McDonald's as Chief Global Impact Officer.

+In 2022, Fallon joined Fidelity Investments.

 Personal life

-She is married to Brian Edward Fallon Jr., whom she met at the DPCC, and who served as national press secretary to Hillary for America.
+In 2012, she married Brian Edward Fallon Jr., whom she met at the DPCC, and who served as national press secretary to Hillary for America.
 They have twin boys and a girl.